windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 ## 2.5 Privileged v.s Unprivileged: Browser Window, HTML Window, and Sandbox

-In Zotero, there are different types of scopes for running code.
-Different scopes have different privileges and access to different APIs.
+In Zotero, different scopes exist for running code, with each scope having distinct privileges and access to specific APIs.

-> ❗️ Be aware of the scope when running code.
-Some APIs are only available in specific scopes.
+> ❗️ Be mindful of scope when running code, as some APIs are only accessible in specific scopes.
 >
-> Zotero is NOT a NodeJS environment.
-Don't try to use NodeJS APIs in the plugin!
+> Zotero is NOT a NodeJS environment; plugins cannot use NodeJS APIs or dependencies designed for NodeJS.

-**Privileged v.s Unprivileged**
+**Privileged vs. Unprivileged**

-Similar to Firefox, Zotero inherits the same security model.
-Different levels of privileges have different security principals and different access.
+Similar to Firefox, Zotero inherits a layered security model, with different privilege levels that have specific security principals and API access.

-> 🔗 For more details about security model, see [Script Security](https://firefox-source-docs.mozilla.org/dom/scriptSecurity/index.html#script-security)
+> 🔗 For more details about the security model, see [Script Security](https://firefox-source-docs.mozilla.org/dom/scriptSecurity/index.html#script-security)

-For security reasons, when you try to access an object in a less privileged scope from a privileged scope , e.g. access content in an HTML window from the plugin's sandbox scope, sometimes you don't get the expected value.
-This is called the Xray vision.
+For security reasons, accessing an object in a lower-privileged scope from a higher-privileged one (e.g., content in an HTML window from the plugin's sandbox) may yield unexpected results, due to "Xray vision."

-For example, if you try to access the attribute attached to the `window` object in HTML window, you may get an undefined value.
+For example, if you try to access the attribute attached to the `window` object in the HTML window, you may get an undefined value.

 ```javascript
 // In the HTML window